oracle-livelabs/common/support/ocwsupportlab/ocwsupportlab.md

 ### Option 1 (**recommended**): Oracle Cloud Shell

-Oracle Cloud Infrastructure comes out-of-the-box with a handy utlity: Oracle Cloud Shell.
+Oracle Cloud Infrastructure comes out-of-the-box with a handy utility: Oracle Cloud Shell.
 You can use Oracle Cloud Shell to connect to your remote server using SSH.

 1. After you log in to OCI, open Oracle Cloud Shell.
 If it is the first time using Cloud Shell, it may take a minute or so to start up.